SibghatUllah13/UllahPPSN2022/README.md

 ## 1. Computing the Ground Truth
 The first task in the experimental setup deals with the computation of ground truth/baseline, with which the quality of the robust optimal solutions will be compared.
-The code for this task is given in the folder `Analysis`, which contains two files, namely `ground_truth.py` and `Parallel_Ground_Truth_MPI_Pieces.py`.
+The code for this task is given in the folder `Compute Ground Truth`, which contains two files, namely
+`ground_truth.py` and `Parallel_Ground_Truth_MPI_Pieces.py`.
 The former is a helper file that contains methods to compute the ground truth, whereas the latter actually runs the code based on parallel execution.